Best Tips For Growing Rhubarb In Containers

 9. Glaskin’s Perpetual Rhubarb

 Start the seeds inside towards the end of spring or the beginning of summer.
 Allow them to develop until the earth thaws the following spring.
-If you live somewhere where the ground doesn't get that cold, simply plant them outside four weeks before the usual last frost date.
+If you live somewhere where the ground doesn't get that cold, plant them outside four weeks before the usual last frost date.

 They're ready to harvest when the red-and-green stalks reach 12-14 inches in length.
 Cut a few outside stalks from the plant's base using a knife, and enjoy!